strvcom/android-chat-component/component_send_widget.md

 - `conversationId: String`
   -   `id` of the related conversation
 - `newFileProvider: FileProvider`
-  - Defines a way of retrieving file uri for saving a camera output that is used to send as an image message
+  - Defines a way of retrieving file uri for saving the camera output that is used to send as an image message

 ```kotlin